In this activity, use jello and vinegar to introduce students to how Houseflies feed.

 - Regurgitate: The expulsion of material from the mouth, pharynx, or esophagus, usually characterized by the presence of undigested food or blood.

-- Vomit: The forceful expulsion of the contents of one’s stomach through the mouth.
+- Vomit (verb): The forceful expulsion of the contents of one’s stomach through the mouth.